Camp Discipleship

 This is our concern, and probably yours too if you're a camp director.
 This is why camps are also one of the best situations for introducing D&J lessons.
 When campers return home they will have an ongoing means to feed themselves spiritually, consolidating the good work that was done at camp.

-D&J has developed a free, well-rounded 7–10 year Christian discipleship program which will help you develop and nurture adults, teens and children year round.
-Over the past 20 years, one million lessons have been completed and close to 7,000 students are currently doing D&J lessons.
+D&J has developed a free, well-rounded Christian discipleship program which will help you develop and nurture adults, teens and children year round.
+Over the past 30 years, well over one million lessons have been completed and approximately 14,000 students are currently doing D&J lessons.

-And 148 camps and related organizations are involved with us at various levels (see the listing of current affiliated camps here.)
+85 camps and related organizations are currently involved with us at various levels (see the listing of current affiliated camps here.)

 How do you get started?